brandonmpetty/Doxa/README.md

 </p>

 ## Introduction
-ΔBF is an image binarization framework written in C++ which focuses primarily on local adaptive thresholding algorithms.
+ΔBF is an image binarization framework which focuses primarily on local adaptive thresholding algorithms.
 In English, this means that it has the ability to turn a color or gray scale image into a black and white image.
+It is written in C++ but supports multiple language bindings.

 **Algorithms**
 * Otsu - "A threshold selection method from gray-level histograms", 1979.